Namaskar, Namaste, Hello

 Visit United States Central Intelligence Agency publication, The World Fact Book.

-- In the drop-down box on the top right of the page, click on "India."
+- Click "countries" on the top right of the page, t "India."
 Acquaint yourself with the categories of information presented.

 - Read (or scan through) each of the sections to become familiar with the structure and nature of the information available.